anonympins/robotic-awareness/README.md

 import fs from 'fs';
 import path from 'path';

 // 1.
-Charger la configuration depuis le fichier JSON fourni const configPath = 'C:/Dev/robotic-awareness/robot_config.json';
+Load the configuration from the provided JSON file const configPath = 'C:/Dev/robotic-awareness/robot_config.json';
 const robotConfig = JSON.parse(fs.readFileSync(configPath, 'utf8'));

 // 2.
-Utiliser la Factory pour construire les composants
+Use the Factory to build the components
-// C'est ici que sensorMapper est généré ! const {
+// This is where sensorMapper is generated! const {
     hub,
     actuators,